Trash to Treasure: Free Zine-making Workshops for Camden locals aged 17-22

 Join the Cut Out Club team for Trash to Treasure—a series of free, hands-on zine-making workshops inspired by the life, work, and world of Charles Dickens, taking place in his former Camden home at 48 Doughty Street.

-With opportunities to handle objects, spark discussion and get crafty and creative, each session will have a different theme and creative prompt to make zines reflecting on these themes through a modern lens:
+Each session will have a different theme and creative prompt to make zines reflecting on those themes through a modern lens.

 But wait, what is a zine?
 'Zines' (like the word maga-zine) are self-published codex booklets that can be made by anyone to share ideas with the world.
 You do not need to be an artist to make a zine because the DIY nature of zines provides an open invitation to everyone!
 Zine-making is your chance to speak out, remix the past and get creative.